What Is a Guardian ad Litem and What Do They Do?

 - Give them time.
 Allow them to do their jobs because they must gather information to determine the best interest of the child.

-When is a Guardian ad Litem Appointed?
+When Is a Guardian ad Litem Appointed?

-In Wisconsin, a guardian ad litem is a regular part of the custody and placement process if parties cannot agree.
+In Wisconsin, a guardian ad litem is a regular part of the custody and placement process when parties cannot agree.
 The court will appoint one if they have specific concerns for the well-being of the child.
 A GAL can also be appointed if one party files the necessary paperwork and the court approves it.